gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 This article explains a set of Cloudflare Rules that apply security, privacy, and performance-related headers across different paths of your site.

+Note: This configuration example includes commonly used tools like Google Fonts and Pagefind (WebAssembly-based search).
+Adjust the CSP directives based on your actual dependencies.

 Create a file named `_headers` in your Hugo `static/` folder with the following content:

 ```bash